Fatma-Fadel-Waly/medschema/README.md

 and analysis of medical data.
 There is enormous potential to share and analyze all medical data to help properly diagnose, to educate the patient and doctors at a significantly reduced cost.

+Many of the studies, guidelines, and literature for symptoms, diagnosis and treatment are based soley on and exclusive set of test data that effectively ignores real world usage.
 All medical visits, symptoms, and data is valuable and represent real world, practical information that can be used to identify averages, deviations, and outliers.
 A common high level data structure makes it easy to share and analyze.
 The Patient owns the medical data but may easily anonymously share it for diagnosis, analysis, and verification purposes.

-**Goal**
-* reduce cost and duration for accurate diagnosis
+**Goals**
 * develop a common high level data schema and increase sharing of data
 * identify patterns in data to improve diagnosis (ML, DeepMind, [clash](https://github.com/dmillett/clash), etc)
+* educate doctors and patients
+* reduce cost and duration for accurate diagnosis

+**Challenges**

+* Multiple lab formats
+* Easy input of data into schema
+* Adapting existing data

 **Data Attributes**